hetznercloud/terraform-provider-hcloud/website/docs/index.html.markdown

 - `token` - (Required) This is the Hetzner Cloud API Token, can also be specified with the `HCLOUD_TOKEN` environment variable.
 - `endpoint` - Hetzner Cloud API endpoint, can be used to override the default API Endpoint `https://api.hetzner.cloud/v1`.
-- `poll_interval` - Duration, can be used to override the default poll interval `500ms`, for example for action progress updates.
+- `poll_interval` -  Configures the interval in which actions are polled by the client.
+Default `500ms`.
+Increase this interval if you run into rate limiting errors.